 If the idea of borrowing money keeps you up at night it would be wise to complete the part-time option of these courses.
 This would allow you to work, save money and pay for the course while studying.

 Lawyers earn a decent salary and once qualified it should be easy to reimburse your student loan.

-After reading this article, you are better aware of how the "bar examination" is conducted in the United Kingdom.
+After reading this article, you are better aware of how the "bar examination" (or its equivalent) is conducted in Australia.
 It is important to remember that it is not so much a test as it a vocational training period to perfect skills.